 Due to the very varied geological background, Maloskalsko and the adjacent part of Železnobrodska represent a diverse range of communities and species, which include relic elements and remnants of the original vegetation preserved in heavily accessible habitats (flowering beech trees, pine forests, rocky forests, waterhed meadows, springs, etc.) .
 Among the important plant species there are, for example, white-tailed saffron, tribal coral, playing fern, sling slippers, red scarlet, white oak, and mayar.
 Sandstone rock towns provide a convenient environment for many important bird species.
 There is a fennel swallow, a rainbow toad, a lion, a common toad, a common lizard, a fragile blind, and others.

-Klokočské rocks is a natural reserve of ev.
-No. 918 in the Jicin Hill, west of Klokočí village in Semily district in the Liberec region.
-The area is managed by AOPK ČR - the regional workplace of Liberecko.
-The Nature Reserve lies on the Bohemian Paradise Protected Landscape Area, the European-important sites of the Jizera Breakthrough at Rakousy and the Bohemian Paradise Geopark.
+Klokočské Rocks is a nature reserve ev.
+No. 918 in the Jičín Hills, west of Klokočí in the Semily District in the Liberec Region.
+The area is administered by ANCLP CR - Liberecko Regional Office.
+The nature reserve is located on the territory of the Bohemian Paradise Protected Landscape Area, a site of European significance, the Breakthrough Jizera near Austria and the Bohemian Paradise Geopark.

 The Klokočské rocks form a rock city at the edge of a quest of quartz sandstone from the top turon to coniak, inclined to the southwest.
 The highest point (458 m nm) lies on the structural denudation ridge in the southeast.
 The mild structural slope of the chaos in the central and northwestern parts is divided by numerous saphotic slopes, towering towers, columns and rock walls with shapes of gravity sedimentation and powerful, heaps.
 There were rock niches, pseudocross caves (many of them significant and archaeological) and rock pitches.
 Rocks are predominantly wooded with pine trees, sometimes with birch trees.
 In the southeast there is the ruins of the Rotštejn Rock Castle.
 There are climbing facilities.
 From the line of rooftop terraces oriented in the direction of SZ-JV there are far-reaching views of the northern mountains over the Roven Ward.